openreplay/documentation/content/deployment/deploy-kubernetes.md

 git clone https://github.com/openreplay/openreplay.git
 ```

+> If there are multiple nodes in the Kubernetes cluster,
+you'll have to create a RWX(for example efs, in case of AWS) PVC for the containers to share data.
+If it's the single node, we'll use hostVolume, which is default for community installation.

-Then, open the `vars.yaml` file with the command `vi openreplay/scripts/helmcharts/vars.yaml` then substitute:
+Then, open the `vars.yaml` file with the command `vim openreplay/scripts/helmcharts/vars.yaml` then substitute:
 - `domainName`: this is where OpenReplay will be accessible (i.e. openreplay.mycompany.com)
 - `postgresqlPassword`: Postgres password (set it or generate a random one)
 - `accessKey`: required for the object storage service (use a randomly generated string)